Tobermory Certification Weekend

 • NAUI Instructors, qualified in-water assistants, and various on-shore support staff for the weekend,

-• Diving Membership in Blue North Scuba Club for the rest of 2025, which includes easy shore dives, boat dives, continuing education, and additional training opportunities geared to newly certified divers and advanced divers.
+• Diving Membership in Blue North Scuba Club for the rest of the year, which includes easy shore dives, boat dives, continuing scuba education, and additional training opportunities geared to newly certified divers.

 Costs that Training Members are responsible for: